toshithh/Ice-Pi/ReadMe.md

 ## 📜 License

-Ice Pi is licensed under the **GNU General Public License v3.0**.
+Ice Pi is licensed under the **GNU General Public License v3.0 or later**.
-See the `LICENSE` file for details.

 ---